SantoriniDave.com

 Is Monastiraki good for families?

 Monastiraki can work for families, especially with older kids or teens who like being close to food, shops, and the metro.
-For younger children, I prefer Plaka or Koukaki because they are calmer and kid-friendly.
+For younger children, I usually prefer Plaka or Koukaki because they are calmer and more kid-friendly.
+If you do stay in Monastiraki with kids, choose the exact hotel and street carefully.

 Is Monastiraki good for nightlife?